Bridging the Gap between Spatial and Spectral Domains: A Unified Framework for Graph Neural Networks: Spatial-based GNNs (A-0)

-The major difference between rational and polynomial aggregation is whether there is polynomial of inverse graph Laplacian.
-The inverse of the graph Laplacian is a key object in online learning algorithms for graphs \cite{herbster2005online}.
+\textbf{Remark:} The optimization towards rational aggregation (A-3) is exactly the same as the \textit{residual learning} that was first and widely used in image recognition \cite{he2016deep}.
+As shown in the work PPAP \cite{perozzi2014deepwalk}, the author proposed an iterative algorithm called APPAP, which is where $\Z^{k}$ means the intermediate representations at $k$-th layer.
+This format is exactly the same as residual learning as illustrated in Figure \ref{fig:a3_rat_as_res}: sum of multiple graph convolutions serve as $F(x)$, and each time identify input will be added.
+The slight difference is that Equation \ref{eq:a3_rat_as_res} has normalized the weights, i.e., $(1-\alpha)+\alpha=1$.

+Because Rational Aggregation (A-3) includes the inverse of a matrix, it has a high computational cost.
+Iterative methods are commonly used to efficiently determine the inverse of a matrix \cite{bianchi2019graph,klicpera2018predict,levie2018cayleynets}.
+In this subsection, we only demonstrate one layer or iteration of Auto-Regression, PPNP, ARMA, and ParWalks.
+Multiple iterations will result in a more sophisticated rational function.
+Higher orders are achieved by several iterations or layers.
+The main distinction between rational and polynomial aggregation is whether or not the inverse graph Laplacian polynomial exists.
+In each cycle of rational aggregation, a fixed ratio for the original representation is always reserved, whereas polynomial aggregation does not.
+On the other hand, calculating the inverse of the graph Laplacian is expensive, making iterative fashion a key object in online learning algorithms \cite{herbster2005online}.
 By leveraging the concept of conductance, with $f$ as a heat distribution over the vertexes, $\Ll(f)$ indicates the flux induced by $f$ over the graph.
 Then based on the representer theorem \cite{argyriou2009there,scholkopf2001generalized}, $f(\mathcal{V}_{i})=\Ll^{-1}(\Ll(f))$ could be interpreted as the heat at each vertex been expressed concerning or derived from the flux through every vertex.
 Thus, when $\Ll$ sends a heat distribution f over each node to flux through each vertex, $\Ll^{-1}$ sends some of the fluxes over the graph back to the original heat distribution (i.e., keep part of fluxes itself).
 Going back to the graph learning application, we first translate our updated ``heat distribution'' to flux through all of those nodes by calculating $\Pp(\Ll(f))$.
 M-th degree of $\Pp(\cdot)$ means that each vertex can update M-th neighbors at most.
 Then using another updated flux in the reverse direction, $\Qq(\Ll(f))^{-1}$ will adjust or reduce flux within N-th neighbors.
+Polynomial aggregation with more layers or a higher degree tends to involve more neighbors, increasing capacity.
+When utilizing too many layers or degrees, over-smoothing is almost always unavoidable (e.g., all nodes are similar).
+However, unless all of the layers or degrees are tried, determining the appropriate number of layers or degrees is difficult.
+The over-smoothing problem is largely overcome by the ``sending back'' (i.e., teleport) behavior of rational aggregation, in which the out-degree flux is restrained even if excesses of graph convolutional layers or approximation degrees are added.\cite{klicpera2018predict}.